 The Lee Parish Council’s Role is to:

-- represent the interests and concerns of parishioners of The Lee to the District and County Councils and other bodies where relevant, particularly with regard to planning applications, roads and footpaths
+• represent the interests and concerns of parishioners of The Lee to the Buckinghamshire Unitary Council and other bodies where relevant, particularly with regard to planning applications, roads and footpaths

 The information held on this site includes: